Last updated: 4 November, 2024 @ 12:04

-Nothing, and I mean nothing, is better on a late summer’s evening than fresh Sardines cooking on a barbeque.
+Nothing, and we mean nothing, is better on a late summer’s evening than fresh sardines cooking on a barbecue.
 If you don’t have any outside space, then whack them under a hot grill – it’s nearly as good.
-If you fancy something else then you’re luck, there’s plenty Sardine recipes out there.
+If you fancy something else then you’re luck, there’s plenty of sardine recipes out there.

-The Sardine is a simple fish, and when treated simply it shall reward you.
-The best Sardines I’ve ever had were in a drab little place on the banks of an unfashionable stretch of the River Tagus, Lisbon.
+The sardine is a simple fish, and when treated simply it shall reward you.
+The best sardines we’ve ever had were in a drab little place on the banks of an unfashionable stretch of the river Tagus, Lisbon.

-I’ve tried replicating this meal on many an occasion.
-I’ve come close, but never quite matched it.
-It must be down to the heat of the Portuguese sun, or the vast amount of wine I drank.
+We’ve tried replicating this meal on many an occasion, and we’ve come close, but never quite matched it.
+It must be down to the heat of the Portuguese sun, or the vast amount of wine we drank.

 Sardines can be grilled, baked, pan-fried, pickled and, if you have your own factory and small workforce, canned.
 They are good frozen, but much, much better fresh.